CHLA TEAM MEMBER BENEFITS

 - After gaining more competencies and experience, applying to become a Registered Nurse III

-- Being able to apply to become a Registered Nurse IV
+- Having the opportunity to apply to become a Registered Nurse IV

 Children's Hospital Los Angeles offers a variety of market competitive differentials.
 These include, among others: